Minor in Speech-Language Pathology

 Related Programs

 Fort Hays State University offers several complementary programs for students interested in communication sciences, education, and health.
-These related programs provide opportunities for expanded learning and can pair with the minor for broader career pathways:
+These related programs provide opportunities for expanded learning and can pair with this minor for broader career pathways:

-- Bachelor of Science in Communication Sciences and Disorders
+- B.S. in Communication Sciences and Disorders

 - Bachelor of Science in Nursing